ShahJinali/FusionAlgorithm/doc/user_guide.md

 * Algorithm doesn't consider the next day.So, the time should be in ascending form i.e.( 00:00,1:00, 2:00, 13:10,...,23:59).

+**The order of command line arguments should not be change.
+It should follow the same order as specified in below section**.<br>
 # Compile and Run

 **Before building and running the software , read the INSTALL.md file for installing the dependencies.**